jonathanfilip/lucius_old/readme.md

-# Lucius #
+# Lucius

-This repository is just used to keep my bash / vim / other settings synced up between computers and versioned.
+This repository is used to keep bash, vim, and other settings as well as some code synced up between computers.
+It isn't really intended to keep track of changes.

-This is also where the vim color scheme, "Lucius", is updated at.